dhskinner/inmp441-microphone/README.md

 # ESP32 INMP441 Microphone Visualizer

 This project runs on an ESP32-S3 and streams microphone audio data for a realtime web spectrogram, VU meter, and waveform display.

-A script is also included for streaming audio to MATLAB.
+An experimental (untested) example script is also included for streaming audio to MATLAB.

 ## 1) What You Need